-Saint Cyprian was born a pagan, but later Cyprian’s spells have remained without effect over time, for he banishes them with prayer, fasting, and the sign of the holy cross.
+Saint Cyprian was born a pagan, but later Cyprian’s spells remained unchanged over time, for he banished them with prayer, fasting, and the sign of the holy cross.
 Following these vain efforts, Cyprian knew the deception he was in and was baptized.
-He was ordained a priest, and later a bishop in Carthage.
-Cyprian died as a martyr on October 2, 304 along with Saint Justine.
+He was ordained a priest and later a bishop in Carthage.
+Cyprian died as a martyr on October 2, 304, along with Saint Justine.

 Saint Cyprian lived during the reign of Emperor Diocletian.
 Saint Cyprian was a sorcerer, philosopher, and servant of the pagan god Apollo of Antioch in Syria.
-It is known, however, that Saint Cyprian was at the end of his life bishop and martyr of Carthage.
+It is known, however, that Saint Cyprian was, at the end of his life, bishop and martyr of Carthage.
 Saint Cyprian leaped from witchcraft and became a bishop.
-From the account of his life, we learn that a young pagan, England, fell in love with Justina and wishing to take her as his wife, asked the help of the sorcerer, Cyprian, because he was rejected by the maiden.
+From the account of his life, we learn that a young pagan, England, fell in love with Justina and, wishing to take her as his wife, asked the help of the sorcerer, Cyprian because the maiden rejected him.

 Cyprian successively sent devils to Iustina to kindle in her the lust for England.
 The judge, not having received the words in his heart and unable to respond to Cyprian’s words, ordered the saint to be hanged and his body to be twisted.